openfaas/openfaas.github.io/_posts/2019-05-24-introducing-openfaas-for-lambda.md

 Here's a demo of it all put together.
 I'll use OpenFaaS to deploy, manage and invoke functions on both Kubernetes and AWS Lambda:

 {% include youtube.html id="Dv9BEQWnkRQ" %}

+Language support for Go, Node and Python is available and we will be adding more language support through the use of the [Lambda Custom Runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html).
+You'll have a chance to register interest below.

 ## What's next